sap-tutorials/sap-build-process-automation/tutorials/spa-add-sub-process-automation/spa-add-sub-process-automation.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Add a subprocess to an Automation
+# Add a Subprocess to an Automation
 <!-- description --> Learn how to use a subprocess in SAP Build Process Automation.

 ## Prerequisites